 How it all began……..
-In a David and Goliath battle against James Hardie Industries, Bernie Banton AM, was the public face for asbestos disease sufferers, their loved ones, and the wider community.
+In a David and Goliath battle against James Hardie Industries, Bernie Banton AM, was the public face for asbestos disease sufferers, their loved ones, and the wider affected community.

 THE BERNIE BANTON FOUNDATION

-We advocate on behalf of NSW and ACT asbestos disease sufferers and their loved ones (including those diagnosed after being exposed to asbestos in NSW), particularly on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; dealing with local councils; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
+We advocate on behalf of sufferers of asbestos related diseases, their carers, their loved ones, and allied health and care providers.
+We particularly advocate on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
 We also advocate pharmaceutical companies and governments on wider issues such as subsidising treatment drugs, funding for research and supportive care options.
 Within Australia we work with like-minded stakeholders to advocate in unity to further advances regarding these issues.

 The breath beneath your wings®